Analysis: Trickle, not flood, seen when overseas stocks open to Chinese

 "This may unleash a significant and growing amount of investment capital held by Chinese individuals into global markets including global stock markets," George Askew, U.S.-based equities analyst with Stifel Nicolaus & Co. wrote in a research note distributed to clients.

-Chinese savers had more than 44 trillion yuan in personal deposits in Chinese banks in April, central bank figures show.
+Chinese savers had more than 44 trillion yuan ($7 trillion) in personal deposits in Chinese banks in April, central bank figures show.

 If they invest 10 percent of their savings in foreign stocks - a conservative measure of portfolio diversification - they would spend some $724 billion in offshore bourses.